iluvjava/Maths/AMATH 581/Iterative Method.md

  Both of these methods has a complexity of $\mathcal{O}(N^2)$, where $N$ is the dimension of the matrix.

+ SDD:
+ **Strictly Diagonal Dominant**: The element on the diagonal of the matrix is larger than the sum of absolute value of all the non diagonal element.

  **Computational Concerns**:
  Jacobi Method: Supports Parallization